hnsdomains/docs/contract-api-reference/dns-registrar.md

 To help you interact with DNSSEC data and the DNSRegistrar, we provide two libraries.

 * [DNSProvejs](https://github.com/ensdomains/dnsprovejs) = A library for querying and validating DNSSEC data from DNS
-* [dnssecoraclejs](https://github.com/ensdomains/dnssecoraclejs) = A library for generating proof data for the ENS DNSSEC Oracle.
+* [dnssecoraclejs](https://github.com/ensdomains/dnssecoraclejs) = A library for generating proof data for the HNS DNSSEC Oracle.

 ## Examples